Climbing Deal Breakers

 Considers self a “major contributor” to an online climbing forum/message board.

 Uses eco-colored chalk and/or a chalk ball.
 And, no, making either of those items yourself does not make it OK.
-Basic loose chalk—use
+Basic loose chalk—use it.

 Has a pet named Denali, Lhotse, Makalu or Sharma.